-The 46th Annual Meeting is held in Copenhagen
+The 46th Annual Meeting will be held in Copenhagen in 2021,

 Dear colleagues and friends